 Balancing your emotions can be as easy (or as challenging) as balancing the breath.
 With the change of the Age around the corner, everything is speeding up, literally and figuratively.
-The recent earthquakes in Chile and Japan have literally increased the speed of the Earth’s rotation.
-Meanwhile, the speed with which we receive and process information everyday continues to increase.
+The speed with which we receive and process information everyday continues to increase.
 How do we keep up without “blowing our top”?

 My personality tends toward “blowing off steam,” probably in response to witnessing my father’s pent-up frustration over the years.
 Why keep it in when it feels so good to be angry, right?
 Well, it works until it doesn’t—for yourself or for the other people in your life.
 Once I began to see the effect my pattern had on others, I began to try to modulate my responses to life.
 Instead of exploding at every little thing, I try to go with the flow, witness the Guru’s hand as the Doer, and act where I can without vainly trying to control the outcome.